galvez/unihead/README.md

 })
 ```

-Finally, you can fully reset <head> to its original state:
+Finally, you can also fully reset any changes made:

 ```js
 window.head.reset()